visalakshi05/Cache-Memory-Simulation/README.md

 # Cache-Memory-Simulation
+## Overview
--[] This program simulates a multi-level cache system with L1, L2, and a victim cache to optimize memory access.
+- This program simulates a multi-level cache system, including L1, L2, and a victim cache, to optimize memory access.
--[] It handles cache hits and misses by first checking the L1 cache, then the victim cache, and finally the L2 cache if necessary.
--[] The program supports both load and store operations, updating cache lines and handling replacements when cache blocks are full.
-It ensures that data is efficiently transferred between caches and main memory based on user input, while also maintaining correct memory hierarchy and consistency across all cache levels.
+- It manages both load and store operations, ensuring efficient data retrieval and storage.

+## Features
+- **Cache Levels**: Implements L1 cache, L2 cache, and a victim cache for improved memory access efficiency.
+- **Cache Hit and Miss Handling**:
+  - Checks L1 cache first for data retrieval.
+  - Falls back to the victim cache if a miss occurs in L1.
+  - Checks L2 cache if the victim cache also results in a miss.
+- **Dynamic Updates**:
+  - Updates cache lines and handles replacements when caches are full.
+  - Transfers data between caches and main memory as required.
+- **User Input**:
+  - Allows users to input memory addresses and choose between load and store operations.

+## Requirements
+- Python IDLE
+- prettytable library

+## Usage
+1. Clone the repository to your local machine.
+2. Run the program using Python.
+3. Follow the on-screen prompts to interact with the cache simulation.